-- 1. NAWG supports giving states and counties both responsibility and financial support for greater participation in enforcement of the Clean Water Act and Clean Air Act.
-(Revised March 2022) - 2.
+- NAWG supports giving states and counties both responsibility and financial support for greater participation in the Clean Water Act and Clean Air Act.
+(Revised November 2024) - 2.
 NAWG supports federal funding of cooperative programs for voluntary water quality projects.
-(Renewed March 2022) - 3.
-NAWG opposes any quality standard that is not scientifically based and economically viable to achieve.
-(Renewed March 2022) - 4.
-NAWG opposes any requirement for water quality monitoring as a criterion

-- for farm program eligibility.
-(Renewed March 2022) - 5.
-NAWG opposes mandatory nutrient management.
-(Renewed March 2022) - 6.
+(Revised November 2024) - NAWG opposes any quality standard that is not scientifically based and economically viable to achieve.
+(Renewed November 2024) - 4.
+NAWG opposes any requirement for water quality monitoring as a criterion for farm program eligibility.
+(Renewed November 2024) - NAWG opposes mandatory nutrient management.
+(Renewed November 2024) - 6.
 NAWG opposes the use of any federally mandated total maximum daily load (TMDL) requirements.
-(Renewed March 2022) - 7.
+(Renewed November 2024) - 7.
 NAWG opposes federal agencies interfering with the use of privately held water, to the extent of nonuse, by individuals including those holding an authorized water right.
-(Renewed March 2022) - 8.
+(Renewed November 2024) - 8.
 NAWG opposes the designation of any man-made drainage ditch or canal as a blue line waterway which must be surrounded by a buffer zone.
-(Renewed March 2022) - 9.
+(Renewed November 2024) - 9.
 NAWG opposes current EPA regulations on diesel engine emissions and recommends that these regulations be rescinded.
-(Renewed March 2022) - 10.
-NAWG opposes EPA classifying the application of fertilizers and pesticides as point sources for water quality.
-(Renewed March 2022) - 11.
-NAWG favors a reasonable threshold level for agricultural operations of farm fuel and oil-based product storage from any spill and containment regulation.
+(Renewed November 2024) - NAWG opposes EPA classifying the application of fertilizers and pesticides as point sources for water quality.
+(Renewed November 2024)

+- 11. NAWG favors a reasonable threshold level for agricultural operations of farm fuel and oil-based product storage from any spill and containment regulation.

 (Renewed February 2024) - 12.
 NAWG supports legislative action toward agricultural exemptions from restrictions to the ambient air quality standards.
-(Renewed March 2022) - 13.
-NAWG recognizes the importance of protecting water bodies such as the Chesapeake Bay and other waters from nutrient and sediment loadings.
-We support voluntary measures, including conservation programs to achieve desired environmental goals but oppose EPA efforts to impose mandatory and

-- enforceable requirements for non-point sources of pollution from agriculture lands.
+(Renewed November 2024) - NAWG recognizes the importance of 13. protecting water bodies such as the Chesapeake Bay and other waters from nutrient and sediment loadings.
+We support voluntary measures, including conservation programs to achieve desired environmental goals but oppose EPA efforts to impose mandatory and enforceable requirements for non-point sources of pollution from agriculture lands.
 NAWG supports the collection of robust data from ongoing voluntary conservation practices to ensure that state and federal agencies have a more accurate accounting of water quality impacts from agriculture.
-(Renewed March 2022) - 14.
+(Renewed November 2024) - 14.
 NAWG supports efforts to prevent the listing of the Monarch butterfly as an endangered species.
 (Renewed February 2024) - 15.
-NAWG recognizes the release of GHG, negative impacts on agricultural production, and other environmental impacts from forest/wildfires and that forest management can reduce these impacts and risks. - 16.
-NAWG supports requiring cost-benefit analysis of all laws and regulations before allowing such to go into effect.
-(Renewed March 2022) - 17.
-NAWG supports landowner retention of crop land designation and property rights under ESA/ Habitat Conservation Program (HCP) rules.
+NAWG supports proper forest management to reduce the adverse impacts of forest fires on agricultural production their and impacts on the environment.
+(Revised November 2024). - 16.
+NAWG supports requiring cost-benefit analysis of environmental laws and regulations that impact agriculture before allowing such to go into effect.
+(Revised November 2024) - 17.
+NAWG supports landowner retention of crop land designation and property rights under ESA/ Habitat Conservation

+- Program (HCP) rules.
 (Renewed February 2024) - 18.
 NAWG opposes any effort to remove the term "navigable" from the definition of "navigable waters of the United States".
-(Renewed March 2022) - 19.
+(Renewed November 2024) - 19.
 NAWG supports recognition of farm conservation program participation as sufficient compliance with ESA and Clean Water Act program requirements.
 (Renewed March 2023) - 20.
 NAWG opposes the Waters of the US regulation promulgated on December 30, 2022, and supports the previously issued Navigable Waters Protection Rule.
 (Revised March 2023)